 #2.
 Define the content for translation

-It is very likely that your visitors are opening specific landing pages explaining the product or pricing.
-To increase traffic with website translation, start with these landing pages, and then expand from there.
+When planning something like eCommerce Localization, it’s usually not necessary to localize your whole website to help users navigate it.
+Your visitors are likely opening specific landing pages, explaining the product or pricing.
+To increase traffic whilst keeping costs down, start with these pages and expand from there.

 #3.
 Define the translation approach